How to Snowboard in Icy Conditions

 When encountering ice, hazards can compound quickly, but now you have the tools necessary to handle scenarios that the mountain will throw at you.
 Remember, knowledge is power!
 Ride hard, stay safe, and have fun!

-If you have any questions on finding the right gear that excels in icy conditions, please feel free to reach out to me or one of my fellow Snowboard experts here on Curated for free advice and recommendations.
+If you have any questions about finding the right gear that excels in icy conditions, please feel free to reach out to me or one of my fellow Snowboard Experts here on Curated for free advice and recommendations.
 I hope you all find only the best snow to shred.
-Stay safe out there and remember rule number one: have fun!
+Stay safe out there, and remember rule number one: have fun!